RGLab/ImmuneSpaceR/README.md

 Multiple such blocks can exist in one file.

-Please ensure that your machine name in the netrc file contains the "www" prefix as that is how the package connects to immunespace by default.
+Please ensure that the machine name in the netrc file contains the "www" prefix as that is how the package connects to immunespace by default.
 A mismatch will lead to connection failures.

-See `man netrc` for the official documentation.
+See `man netrc` for the official documentation and the User guide vignette for an ImmuneSpace specific setup.

 ## Usage
 The general idea is that the user creates an instance of an `ImmuneSpaceConnection` class.